|AT A GLANCE||PRICING||HEADLINE|

 A Leesa mattress is constructed with three layers of foam.
 The base is 6” of support foam, followed by 2” of memory foam.
 Lastly, at the top is 2” of newly improved foam Leesa dubbed “LSA200 Foam.”
 It’s the replacement for the Avena foam they used to use, which was pretty similar, but it was in egg crate form.

 Even though Leesa is partly constructed with memory foam, it has more of a neutral feel to it because of the proprietary foam on the top.
 The foam is really light and airy.
 On our scale from soft to firm, a Leesa lands at a medium, so it’s supportive enough for back and stomach sleepers, yet soft enough to give pressure relief to side sleepers.
-We think the pillow top above the firm memory foam really gives the bed a nice balance between supportive and cushiony.

-Since a Leesa is only 10” thick and made completely of foam, we don’t usually recommend this bed for individuals over 250 lb.
+Since the Leesa mattress is only 10” thick and made completely of foam, we don’t usually recommend this bed for individuals over 250 lb.
 Over time, your extra weight will cause the foam in the mattress to degrade much faster than it’s meant to.
 As we mentioned earlier, hybrid mattresses are much better for heavy-set people because the coils provide resistance against the weight.

 Like you should read the owner’s manual before driving a new car (let’s be real, most people don’t), you really should take a second to learn about DreamCloud and Leesa’s different policies.
 Most bed-in-a-box companies, including Dreamcloud and Leesa, will provide their customers with free shipping.